 There’s something about homemade chicken soup.
 A piping hot bowl reminds you of home and the people you love most in the world.

 My kids love chicken soup.
-I think they also love the cozy feeling that only chicken soup can bring.
+I think they love the cozy feeling that only chicken soup can bring.
 Case in point: whenever my kids feel sniffly, under the weather, or not their usual perky selves, they ask for homemade chicken soup.
 And it’s my pleasure to make it for them.

 While I love Western-style soups, they can feel rather dense and heavy at times.
 That’s where this Asian-inspired soup comes in: light, fresh, clean-tasting.
-With a clear stock, bright herbs, and tangle of rice noodles that don’t make you feel weighted down.
+With a clear stock, bright herbs, and tangle of rice noodles that don’t make you feel weighed down.

 Ingredients for Lemongrass Chicken Soup:

 The quality of the ingredients determines the quality of the final product.
 That’s why most chicken soups call for organic whole chicken.

 But if you’re in a rush or are looking for an economical alternative, try my no-so-secret method to achieving great flavour in chicken soup: skin-on, bone-in Chicken Leg Quarters.